 Having said all that, and basically argued that Smith was caught red handed, I’m now going to argue (somewhat bizarrely) that the Australians and their captain shouldn’t be punished too severely.

-Why?
-Because as I argued above, I bet every team has done this (or tried to) in the past.
+Did Steve Smith cheat?
+Yes he probably did.
+But as I argued above, I bet every team has done this (or tried to) in the past.
 They’ve just been subtler about it.

 Whereas Smith looked up at the balcony in an obvious manner, I’d be amazed if other teams haven’t worked out some kind of code – like the coach stroking his chin, or the tour manager doing the Macarena, every time they think a decision should be challenged.
 It’s just common sense, right?!
 Plus I’m philosophically opposed to making an example of people.
 Justice should be consistent for all.

 Consequently, because I sense Smith’s crime was merely trying to cheat so blatantly, rather than subtly like everyone else, I think calls for a ban are over the top.
 I’d simply reprimand him, fine him, and make Smith play the next test from the confines of a hamster ball.
 Well, he does look like a hamster doesn’t he?!

 And there ends a very serious discussion on a very unserious (and decidedly inane) suggestion.

 * This article, which was written in March 2017, seems rather prescient after the events of sandpaper-gate.
 I think it’s pretty fair to say that Steve Smith is a cheat after all!
 (Editor)